Blue And Pink Celestial Self Care CTA Instagram Post-1

-Healthcare WSG - Who is the Authorising Engineer [Water]?
+Healthcare - Who is the Authorising Engineer (Water)?

 Find me on:

-The title ‘Authorising Engineer [AE]’ is not new and has been in use for some time in industry where high risk activities require a competent person to oversee and provide assurance in respect to the adequate implementation of rules and procedures.
+The title ‘Authorising Engineer (AE)’ is not new and has been in use for many years within the industry, where high-risk activities require a ‘competent person’ to oversee and provide assurance for the adequate implementation of rules and procedures.

-As defined within HTM00 and HTM04-01 [plus the versions of the guidance issued in Wales and Scotland] the role of the Authorising Engineer [Water] depends on the service specialism but in general the AE:
+As defined within HTM00 and HTM04-01: Safe Water in Healthcare Premises (and the equivalent versions of the guidance issued in Wales and Scotland) the specific role of the Authorising Engineer (Water) depends on the service specialism, but in general the AE:

 • Acts as an independent professional advisor;